leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 6. Field calculate necessary fields

 What is this layer?
 Valley bottom is the stream/river channels and the nearby low-lying contemporary floodplain.
 The spatial extent of the valley bottom is defined as the area that could plausibly flood during the contemporary flood regime. **THIS SETS THE EXTENT OF YOUR DIGITIZING.
-None of the remaining shapefiles from this point on should exceed your valley bottom.**
+None of the remaining shapefiles from this point on should exceed your valley bottom.** In some instances the drone imagery may not include enough of the lateral extent of the valley bottom.
+In these cases it is *okay* if your valley bottom is wider than the ortho, just use some other imagery to help you.
+Remember: the valley bottom sets the extent of your digitizing *not* the orthoimage.

 #### Lines of Evidence: